gbeckers/Darr/docs/readcode.rst

 use, is that it is self-documented and includes code to read the array in other analysis platforms.
 This maximizes the chances that your data will be relatively easily accessible in different environments.
-A quick copy-paste and you or any one else will be looking at your Python array in, e.g., Matlab, R or Mathematica.
+A quick copy-paste from the README.txt file, and you or any one else will be looking at your Python array in, e.g., Matlab, R or Mathematica.

-Currently, Darr arrays have read code examples for:
+Currently, Darr arrays provide read code examples for:

 - Python (just standard library)
 - Python with Darr library